|Watch the Perseids Meteor Shower in August when the night weather is warm

 As the first person in my family to go to college and only the second one fortunate enough to even graduate

 from high school (just barely), I was in an exciting new environment.
-However, if it weren't for financial
+However, if it weren't for a

 I absolutely loved my 23 years as a full-time and part-time college student earning an A.A. at the